-Feline immunodeficiency virus (FIV) is considered a lentivirus, which is a slow moving virus that is a part of the retrovirus family.
-Retroviruses are species specific.
-FIV is in the same family as human immunodeficiency virus (HIV), which is the cause of AIDS.
-Because both FIV and HIV are retroviruses, thus only felines can contract FIV and only humans can contract HIV.
+Feline immunodeficiency virus (FIV) is considered a lentivirus, which is a slow-moving virus that is a part of the retrovirus family.
+Retroviruses are species-specific.
+FIV is in the same family as the human immunodeficiency virus (HIV), which is the cause of AIDS.
+Because both FIV and HIV are retroviruses, only felines can contract FIV and only humans can contract HIV.
 However, felines tend to weather FIV better than humans weather HIV.
 In fact, 90% of cats will go on to live out their normal lifespan.

 This feline virus was first discovered in a California cattery in 1986 when some of the felines were exhibiting the same symptoms humans do with HIV.
 This doesn't mean that FIV is a new virus.
 In fact, there is evidence that it has been around long before it was actually discovered.

 FIV is toxic to the cat's T helper cells (CD4), which is a type of white blood cell that is crucial to the immune system.
 FIV dramatically affects these white blood cells of the immune system by significantly damaging or even killing them.
 This is what causes the feline's immune system to gradually weaken.
 Because the immune system is responsible for fighting off disease and cancerous cells, the feline will be more prone to illnesses, disease, bacteria, and other organisms such as Haemobartonella felis (a bacteria based parasite) and Toxoplasma gondii (a parasitic protozoa).

 There are three stages to the feline immunodeficiency virus.
 Keep in mind that, according to veterinarian researchers, there aren't any exact clinical signs that are FIV-specific, no matter what the stage.
 This just means that the signs and symptoms could be signs and symptoms for other illnesses as well.
 The only way to know for certain is to have your cat tested for FIV.